matteo005/Happiness_Project/README.md

 Scatterplots of Freedom vs Happiness were graphed over the years of 2015-2021.
 Results were as followed:

+The image below repsents ratings of freedom vs ratings of happiness within different countries for the year 2015.
+As we can see, there is a positive slope value, but a value close to 0.
+This shows that there isnt much correlation as freedom increases, since happiness doesnt increase at the same rate.

 ![image](https://user-images.githubusercontent.com/81594303/119504154-b5741000-bd39-11eb-9f2f-2f33681f8328.png)

+The values below represent the slope equations of graphs ranging from years 2015-2021 when freedom values vs happiness values were plotted.
+Also, a t-test was performed to look for relationships between the two variables.
+Overall, the t-test values all were deemed insignificant since they all yeilded vlaues smaller than 0.05.
+Typically values that are below 0.05 represent an insigificant relationship  between each other.

 Freedom vs happiness 2015
 Line regression value y = 0.07x+ 0.06